Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Insensitivity to the trap and the Bragg pulse

-Having shown that hydrodynamization is essentially the same in the presence and absence of a trap, as well as with and without finite-time duration pulses, we next explore the local prethermalization of the momentum distribution in the presence and absence of a trap.
-Local prethermalization refers to the equilibration of the local momentum distribution to the generalized Gibbs ensemble (GGE) prediction~\cite{rigol2007relaxation, ilievski_denardis_15, vidmar2016generalized, calabrese_essler_review_16}.
+Next, we explore the local prethermalization of the momentum distribution in the presence and absence of a trap.
+Local prethermalization refers to the equilibration of the local momentum distribution to the GGE prediction~\cite{rigol2007relaxation, ilievski_denardis_15, vidmar2016generalized, calabrese_essler_review_16}.
 During local prethermalization, the overall density distribution does not change significantly.
 After local prethermalization, trapped systems exhibit global dynamics during which the density distribution changes and with it the local and global rapidity and momentum distributions.
-Such a long-wavelength and long-time dynamics in an integrable system is described by generalized hydrodynamics (GHD)~\cite{castro2016emergent, bertini2016transport, doyon_20, Alba_2021, Bastianello_2022}, as shown in recent experiments~\cite{schemmer2019generalized, malvania_zhang_21, joerg_21, joerg_22, yang2023phantom}.
+Such a long-wavelength and long-time dynamics in an integrable system is described by generalized hydrodynamics~\cite{castro2016emergent, bertini2016transport, doyon_20, Alba_2021, Bastianello_2022}, as shown in recent experiments~\cite{schemmer2019generalized, malvania_zhang_21, joerg_21, joerg_22, yang2023phantom}.

-The local prethermalization time for $f(p)$ is in general momentum-dependent, with the occupation of lower momenta (determined by correlations over longer distances) requiring longer prethermalization times [see Fig.~\ref{fig:science_results}(b)].
-We will discuss this dependence in more detail in the next section.
-In the inset in Fig.~\ref{fig:Dfcompare}, we plot the time evolution of $f(p=0)$, which requires the longest time to prethermalize.
-We show results following the Bragg pulse in the trapped and homogeneous systems and after the Kapitza-Dirac pulse in the homogeneous system.
-They all behave qualitatively similarly except at long times.
-The inset in Fig.~\ref{fig:Dfcompare} shows that after equilibrating to a nearly time-independent value, $f(p=0)$ in the trapped system departs from that value at $t\sim 1$ ms. This departure occurs because the density distribution begins to change in the trap.
-In the homogeneous cases the density distribution does not change and $f(p=0)$ remains unchanged (except for the inevitable revivals that occur in finite systems).
+The local prethermalization time for $f(p)$ is in general momentum-dependent, with the occupation of lower momenta (determined by correlations over longer distances) requiring longer prethermalization times.
+We discuss this dependence in detail in Sec.~\ref{sec:3peak}.
+The insets in Fig.~\ref{fig:Dfcompare} show the time evolution of $f(p=0)$ (top inset) and $f(p=2\hbar k_0)$ (bottom inset), both following the Bragg pulse in the trapped (red points) and homogeneous systems (green points) and after the Kapitza-Dirac pulse in the homogeneous system (blue points).
+The initial changes are qualitatively the same for the different pulses.
+As expected, $f(p=0)$ takes longer to prethermalize.
+After first equilibrating to a nearly time-independent value, $f(p=0)$ and $f(p=2\hbar k_0)$ in the trapped system depart from that value at $t\sim 1$ ms because the density distribution begins to change in the trap.
+In the homogeneous cases the density distribution does not change and $f(p=0)$ remains unchanged (except for the inevitable revivals that ultimately occur in finite systems).